ryan-haskell/elm-spa/docs/public/content/guide/04-requests.md

     ...
 ```

-This might be useful when you need to show the active link in your navbar, or navigate to a different page programmicatically.
+This might be useful when you need to show the active link in your navbar, or navigate to a page programmatically.
 Let's look at the properties on `req` that you might find useful!

 ## req.params

-Every [dynamic route](/guide/routing#dynamic-routes) has parameters that you'll want to get access to.
-For [static routes](/guide/routing@static-routes), those parameters will be `()`:
+Every [dynamic route](/guide/02-routing#dynamic-routes) has parameters that you'll want to get access to.
+For [static routes](/guide/02-routing#static-routes), those parameters will be `()`:

 URL | Request
  --- | ---